Michigan Technological University

 • Pause briefly before answering a question.

-• In edited interviews, it's okay to start over again if you don't like the way you worded your answer.
+• In interviews that are going to be edited, not live, it's okay to start over again if you don't like the way you worded your answer.
+Most interviews are edited.
+That’s why 20 minutes with the reporter turns into 20 seconds on TV.

 After the Interview

-• Ask to be identified as being affiliated with Michigan Technological University.
+• Ask to be identified as being affiliated with Michigan Technological University (if they say the institution’s name is too long, tell them to say Michigan Tech).

 • If you misspoke or gave incorrect information, call the reporter as soon as possible and let him or her know.

-• Give positive feedback to reporters, if merited, after a story appears.
+• Give positive feedback to reporters if you can, after a story appears.

-• Call us at 487-2343 to let us know when you've done an interview so that we can track down clippings or tapes of your story.
+• Call us at 906-487-1777 or 906-487-2343 to let us know when you've done an interview, so that we can track down clippings or tapes of your story.
 If you have a clipping or tape, please share a copy with us.